mharen/mharen.github.io/blog/2011/2011-02-host-is-not-allowed-to-connect-to-this.md

 title: "\u201CHost is not allowed to connect to this mysql server\u201D [Solved]"
 ---

 Depending on your setup, MySql may be locked down pretty tight.
 This is good.
 However, today I needed to connect to a database from another host.
-Googling eventually yielded the appropriate commands but to document the solution for my future self, I’m logging them here.<br />
+Googling eventually yielded the appropriate commands but to document the solution for my future self, I’m logging them here.

 The issue is that MySql, when properly configured, only allows connections from a very limited set of hosts.
 Often this is simply “localhost”, which satisfies the very common case of apps/db all on one machine.
-If you need to access the system from another machine you need to do two things:<br />
+If you need to access the system from another machine you need to do two things:

 <ol>
 <li>Enable MySql to listen on an address (typically TCP/IP port 3306) </li>
 <li>Enable a remote user/host to connect with some privileges </li>
 </ol>
 Item 1 is covered elsewhere in depth, and in my case is configurable through the MySQL Server Instance Config Wizard.
-Done.<br />
+Done.

 The solution to item 2 however, was surprisingly difficult to uncover.
-Here’s the error that probably brought you here:<br />
+Here’s the error that probably brought you here:

 <blockquote>
 <pre>$ <strong>telnet mysql_server 3306
 </strong>